Xander Bogaerts's Success and Achievements in Timeline

 2022: All-Star Selection and Silver Slugger Award

-In 2022, Xander Bogaerts was named to the AL roster for the All-Star Game and won a Silver Slugger Award.
-For the season, Bogaerts batted .307 with 15 home runs and 73 RBIs in 150 games.
+In 2022, Xander Bogaerts was named to the AL roster for the All-Star Game as a reserve selection.
+He batted .307 with 15 home runs and 73 RBIs in 150 games, winning his fifth Silver Slugger Award.

 On April 29, 2023, Xander Bogaerts hit a home run in the MLB Mexico City Series, becoming the first player in MLB history to hit home runs in four different countries: the United States, Canada, the United Kingdom, and Mexico.